Enhance your conference experience with an intensive workshop and a field trip.

 Hosted by staff from Texas Health Resources

 This guided tour offers a first-hand look at the Health to Home facility, a groundbreaking partnership between Austin Street Center and Texas Health Resources to improve health outcomes and reduce readmissions for people experiencing housing insecurity.
 This innovative program provides medical recuperation services to adults who are discharged from hospitals but lack a safe place to heal.
 At Health to Home, people receive individualized, holistic care and access to essential services including mental health care, housing navigation and employment support.
-Participants will learn how this strategic partnership is reshaping recovery outcomes, adding to the health of the community and restoring dignity to those most in need.
+Participants will learn how this strategic partnership is reshaping recovery outcomes and restoring dignity to those most in need.

 Building Futures: The Viola’s House Experience